victorrgez/ReinforcementLearning/README.md

 ## 6. Extra environments.

 Some additional environments might be added in this section.
-However, they will not have fully-trained agents given that most of these complex challenges would mean days or even weeks running in order to try each hyperameter configuration on a CPU.
+However, they will not have fully-trained agents given that most of these complex challenges would mean days or even weeks running in order to try each hyperparameter configuration on a CPU.

 Pong (from ram).
 The input consists of 128 bytes and the output is discrete: Up or Down.